Risa Hontiveros: Political positions

-LGBTQ+ community

-Hontiveros also is an advocate for the SOGIE Equality Bill, having pursued the first Senate hearing on anti-discrimination legislation for the LGBTQ community in August 2016.
-She previously marched with the Filipino LGBTQ+ community in 2014 in support of the bill, which she has backed in numerous occasions in the her tenure as representative.

-Philippine drug war

-Following the murders of Kian delos Santos, Carl Arnaiz, and Reynaldo de Guzman, Hontiveros vocally opposed President Duterte's drug war.
-She initiated Senate investigations into the police personnel involved in Delos Santos' killing and provided legal custody for witnesses, shielding them from potential police retaliation.
-These investigations exposed widespread extrajudicial killings that targeted civilians, including children, with some victims allegedly tortured and intentionally displayed to instill fear in communities.
-By 2018, reports estimated up to 30,000 deaths in Duterte's drug war, prompting the International Criminal Court to launch an investigation into the alleged crimes.
-In 2025, Duterte was arrested by the ICC and charged with crimes against humanity.

-Other endeavors

-Since 2024, Hontiveros has also co-hosted the radio program Oras at Bayan on Veritas 846.
+A progressive and socialist, who has also been characterized as a social democrat, and referred by political analysts as the “Iron Lady of the Progressive Movement” noted for conviction politics, progressive leadership, and pragmatic coalition building, Hontiveros advocates for policies such as progressive taxation which would reduce tax burdens for the poor and the masses and increase tax for billionaires, improving labor rights, a comprehensive education and support for students and teachers, an independent foreign policy, as well as progressive social policies, including strengthening LGBTQ rights, the rights of farmers, fisherfolks, children and the youth, women, indigenous peoples, informal settlers, senior citizens, the urban poor, and the working masses.
+She has pushed for the increase of national wages, the legalization of anti-political dynasty measures and legalizing divorce, better anti-espionage laws, and a review on policies that would help the public in lowering water and electricity bills, as well as medical bills.
+She advocates for fiscal cohesion, expanded government support for cooperatives and micro-enterprises, the saturation of renewable energies, and a national reduction of value-added taxes (VAT), combined with specific tax exemptions and excise tax suspensions, as well as the cutting of systems loss VAT.
+She opposes China's aggressive expansionism in the West Philippine Sea, the death penalty under a flawed system, contractualization, mining and other environmental destructions, Duterte's ineffective drug war, and charter change.
+She has also sought for the strengthening of regional ties with ASEAN, and global democratic-progressive leaders.

 Personal life

 Hontiveros (second from the right) and her daughters meet with then-vice president Leni Robredo (center, in pink) in 2022.

 Hontiveros married Francisco Baraquel Jr., a captain in the Philippine Constabulary, military officer, and former editor-in-chief of The Corp at the Philippine Military Academy.
 Their relationship began through letters after Baraquel read Hontiveros' essay in her St. Scholastica yearbook.
 They became pen pals while Hontiveros was a working student at the Ateneo de Manila University and an activist, and Baraquel was a cadet at the Philippine Military Academy.
 They married in 1990 and had four children.
 Francisco died in 2005 of a heart attack caused by severe asthma, leaving Hontiveros to raise their children as a single parent.

-Hontiveros, a licensed scuba diver and former teacher at the Ateneo, is also an animal welfare advocate.
+Hontiveros, a licensed scuba diver and former teacher at Ateneo, is also an animal welfare advocate.
 She has adopted multiple stray dogs and cats, including an aspin from the Philippine Animal Welfare Society, the organization founded by her aunt, Nita Hontiveros-Lichauco.